-EDCI 7050 Dissertation Research
+EDCI 7050 Dissertation Research 1-9 cr.

 Prerequisite: approval by the candidate's graduate committee.
 To be repeated for credit until the dissertation is accepted.
 Section number will correspond with credit to be earned.

 EDCI 4140G Studies in the Teaching of Elementary